Living in SouthWest Florida

 Many of the surrounding hotels not only offer special rates for FGCU students and their family members but also provide shuttle services to and from the RSW airport.

 The best way to get around the FGCU Campus is to take the FGCU Campus Shuttle that goes from the dorms to main campus.
-There are four different shuttle routes a student can take, some of shuttle stops include Palmetto Hall at South Village that is within walking distance to the FGCU University Recreation & Wellness Center.
+There are four different shuttle routes a student can take, some of shuttle stops include Palmetto Hall at South Village that is within walking distance to the FGCU University Recreation & Wellness & Wellness Center.

 Check the campus shuttle website for more information on the shuttle routes.
 Some other ways to get around FGCU is by walking, biking or skating as you get to see and experience the beautiful nature on Campus.